Best Smoke Detectors of 2020

 The Nerd Verdict: 4.5 out of 5

 The Nest Protect is one of the most powerful and versatile smoke detectors out there.
 It’s an added bonus to not have to remember to test for functionality or batteries, since this model does it itself.
 While the price is steep, it’s a pretty impressive product.
+Check out our full review of the Nest Protect.

 - Phone Alerts: Nest Protect sends you a message when there’s a problem or the batteries run low.